59th Kanagawa Prefectural Art Exhibition

 June 2016, Heisei Memorial Museum Gallery "Tokyo University of the Arts Heisei Art Award Winning Artists Exhibition: Great Artists of the Future"

-August 2016: Special venue in front of the escalator on the first floor of the new Mitsukoshi building at Nihonbashi Mitsukoshi "MITSUKOSHI x Tokyo University of the Arts Design Competition Art & Creation Design Award"
+August 2016: Special venue in front of the escalator on the first floor of the new Nihonbashi Mitsukoshi building, "MITSUKOSHI x Tokyo University of the Arts Design Competition Art & Creation Design Award"

-January 2018 66th Tokyo University of the Arts Graduation and Completion Exhibition Tokyo University of the Arts Museum, 3rd floor
+January 2018, 66th Tokyo University of the Arts Graduation Exhibition, Tokyo University of the Arts Museum, 3rd floor

 February 2018 Seibu Shibuya Store B Building 8th Floor Art Gallery “Tokyo University of the Arts 130th Anniversary ARTS AFFAIR OF GEIDAI”